MicrosoftDocs/sdk-api/sdk-api-src/content/dbghelp/ns-dbghelp-symbol_info.md

 ### -field Size

 The symbol size, in bytes.
+When the symbol is a bitfield member, the symbol size, in bits.
 This value is meaningful only if the module symbols are from a pdb file;  otherwise, this value is typically zero and should be ignored.

 ### -field ModBase